eidelen/MilitaryOperationsResearchRecipes/README.md

 Soon she finds out that the attacks are coming either from the South or over the mountain chain in the North.
 <p align="center"><img alt="target location" src="docs/img/attackGuess.png" width="50%"></p>

-To her surprise, however, there seems to be a pattern in the north / south attack sequence.
+Further on, there seems to be a pattern in the north / south attack sequence.
 If yesterday's assault came from the north, today's comes likely also from the north.
 The same applies to south attacks.
 She decides to visit the command headquarter and tell the soldiers about her findings.